 With that said, freezing milk is a great option if you manage your expectations.
 If you’re a milk lover and are funny about textures, you will probably not enjoy a tall glass of previously frozen milk, even if you have your favorite Oreos to dunk into it.

 But, previously frozen milk will do well when incorporated into cooked dishes.

 So, freeze away if you’d like, but remember, it will not have the same exact texture as fresh milk!

 Let’s move on to how to freeze milk.

 How To Freeze Milk

-The best way to freeze milk is to do so quickly and in airtight, freezer-safe containers that allow enough room for the milk to expand as it freezes.
+The best way to freeze milk is quickly and in airtight, freezer-safe containers that allow enough room for the milk to expand as it freezes.

 Be sure to leave a couple of inches of headspace in each freezer-safe container to allow the milk to expand without cracking or splitting.

-You can freeze milk in its original plastic container but if it is in a cardboard carton or glass container, you should transfer the milk to a freezer-safe container prior to freezing.
+You can freeze milk in its original plastic container, but if it is in a cardboard carton or glass container, you should transfer it to a freezer-safe container prior to freezing.

-If you don’t consume a lot of milk at once, you may consider freezing in smaller portions for baking or even ice cube trays to use in smoothies.
+If you don’t consume a lot of milk at once, you may consider freezing it in smaller portions for baking or even using ice cube trays for smoothies.